 - Place the thinly slice sirloin into a large mixing bowl and pull-apart the thin meat slice into bite-sized pieces

-- Put sugar in and thoroughly rub it into the meat.
+- Put Sugar (2.5 teaspoons) in and thoroughly rub it into the meat.
 Set it aside and let it marinate for 20 minutes.

-- After 20 minutes: Put in pureed onion, minced garlic, soy sauce, black pepper into the mixing bowl with the meat.
+- After 20 minutes: Put in Pureed onion (2 teaspoons), Minced Garlic (1 teaspoon), Soy Sauce (6 teaspoon), Black Pepper (6 cracks) into the mixing bowl with the meat.
 Give it a thorough mix.

 - Let meat rest again for 10 minutes